Shubham1Jain/CustomNav/README.md

 - `rotateZ`: Rotates the main screen for a 3D effect
 - `translateX/Y`: Moves the main screen to reveal the drawer
 - `borderRadius`: Rounds the corners of the main screen when drawer is open
-- Clamps and timing functions to ensure smooth animation

 ## Learn More